 When submitting annual license fees and required disclosures to the State Bar of Nevada, all attorneys must also verify and report that their current IOLTA trust accounts are compliant with Supreme Court Rule 217.
-This means IOLTA trust funds must be in a participating financial institutions.
+This means IOLTA trust funds must be in a participating financial institution.

 All a lawyer is required to do to be compliant with the rule is: